LiorSinai/liorsinai.github.io/_posts/2020-12-14-random-forests-jl.md

 Having been inspired by Jeremy Howard's teaching methods, I will present this post in a top-down fashion.
 First I'll introduce two datasets and show how the random forest classifier can be used on them.
 Next, I'll describe the high level `AbstractClassifier` type, then the two concrete subtypes based off it, `RandomForestClassifier` and `DecisionTreeClassifier`.
-Lastly I'll describe the `BinaryTree` class that that is used in the `DecisionTreeClassifier`.
+Lastly I'll describe the `BinaryTree` struct that is used in the `DecisionTreeClassifier`.
 All code is also explained top-down.

 [git_random_forests]: https://github.com/LiorSinai/RandomForest-jl